Do you know what a 'landing page' is and have you implemented one yet?

 If you haven't, let's explore what a landing page is, how it works and what your options are for getting started with them.

 Sometimes the term 'landing page' is meant as a destination page - i.e., any page where website visitors land when they first reach your site.
-In fact, you'll notice a report in Google Analytics which examines landing page traffic.
+In fact, you'll notice a report in Google Analytics that examines landing page traffic.

 A landing page is also an important term and concept for inbound marketing and lead generation.
 It's a web page deliberately created to help you convert visitors to your site into leads because it provides you with the means for capturing an email address.